 I have no idea what it would be like.

 Well, what’s so interesting is we equate a strong faith with an absence of any questions or doubt.
-And through my story, through my history, I’ve come to discover that sometimes the deepest faith is the one that has wrestled with the most questions I have over the period of the last 20 years.
-I haven’t just experienced one hard circumstance.
-I have a experience, a series of consecutive significant losses.
-It’s been blow after blow after blow, after blow everything from um, being married to a pastor, administrator, finding myself over night, a single mom of a one and a half year old, half them to change my career, changed my life, changed my future.
+And through my story, through my history, I’ve come to discover that sometimes the deepest faith is the one that has wrestled with the most questions.
+I have, over the period of the last 20 years, I haven’t just experienced one hard circumstance I have experienced a series of consecutive, significant losses.
+It’s been blow after blow after blow after blow.
+Everything from being married to a pastor in ministry, to finding myself overnight, a single mom of a one and a half year old, having to change my career, change my life, change my future.

-Then entering a second marriage with step-kids and a blended family. (‘cause that would be easy …) It’s dealing with all of that into having cancer three times cancer of the tongue three times.
+Then entering a second marriage with step kids and a blended family. (‘cause that would be easy …) Dealing with all of that.
+Then having cancer three times.
+Cancer of the tongue three times.
 Even with thousands of people around the world praying for my healing.
 It’s still coming back again and again.
 And in the middle of that, taking in three kids who had a history of severe abuse and neglect, children that should have never been exposed to what they were exposed to, and yet, for whatever reason, God allowed it to happen.
 So there I was, you know, 40 some years old with this series of consecutive losses going, Hey, I’ve been a good girl my whole life.
 I’ve loved Jesus forever.
 I’ve prayed.
 I remember praying for my husband and family someday when I was in third and fourth and fifth grade.
 So what happened?
 Where did I go wrong?
-He’s got mad at me.
+Is God mad at me?

 That is really the question, right?
 We equate the presence of pain with the absence of God.